GTBitsOfGood/hope-for-haiti/README.md

   pgvector/pgvector:pg17
 ```

-Then create the database and enable the extension:
+Then create the database and enable the extension (run in docker exec):

 ```bash
 createdb -h localhost -U postgres hope_for_haiti